 Yum.
 Yum, I say.

-Here’s the deal with scrambled eggs:
+Here’s how to make scrambled eggs:

 - Beat the hell out of them.
 Use a whisk if you have one.
 And you need not bother with adding water or milk.
 Just seriously whip those eggs.
 You want to get some air in there.
 If you’re making a whole lotta eggs, you can even use your blender!